Marco4413/ProcessorEmulator/README.md

 ## How to run:

 There are four main ways to run this project:
- 1. By downloading the precompiled jar file and running `java -jar PEMU-version.jar`.
+ 1. By downloading the precompiled jar file and running `java -jar PEMU-version.jar -help`.
  2. By compiling it yourself!
 Download the latest version from the repo and run `gradlew build`, the compiled file should be located in `./build/libs/PEMU-version.jar`.
  3. By opening the project using **IntelliJ IDEA** and building the **project's artifact**.